 Combining electronic elements with more acoustic instruments, ‘Plotting Revolutions’ explores new sonic territory for SARAH P. while she herself experiments with different modes of vocal expression.
 Holding a mirror to society in a spirited mission to wake up those who might be sleeping, with an afflicted passion and concern for the future, ‘Plotting Revolutions’ is a call to action from the heart and the head.

-SARAH P. spoke to The Electricity Club from her home in Athens about human nature and how her evolving quest for shelter, health, and happiness in life.
+SARAH P. spoke from her home in Athens about human nature and how her evolving quest for shelter, health, and happiness in life.

 Even before the current crisis, we were living in strange times.
 Had there been a particular moment which triggered your train of thought?